serranoabq/ctc-full-calendar/readme.txt

 0.1 - Initial version
 0.2 - Initial shortcode blocks
 0.3 - Added daily recurrence, with changes to CTC
-0.4 - Added nth - day recurrence, with changes to CTC 0.9 - BETA.
-Added filter to ctc_move_date_forward and add daily recurrence scheduling
+0.4 - Added every n recurrence, with changes to CTC 0.9 - BETA.
+Added filter to ctc_move_date_forward and add daily recurrence scheduling.
+Added to GitHub 0.9.1 - BETA.
+Removed filter for ctc_move_date_forward since it's insufficient for daily and every-n recurrence in CTC.